Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 While temporary elevations in mTOR are great for building muscle and burning fat, as a 2016 review and meta-analysis published in Oncotarget demonstrated, chronically elevated mTOR is associated with increased cancer risk and chronic disease (26).

-Eating a high protein diet all throughout the day during a large eating window of 10 to 16 hours can drive up IGF-1 and mTOR.
+Eating a high-protein diet throughout the day during a large eating window of 10 to 16 hours can drive up IGF-1 and mTOR.
 However, there may be a way to avoid this by eating your meals within a shorter period of time.
 A 2011 study published in Nutrition and Cancer has shown that intermittent fasting would reduce mTOR (27).

 Eating within a 4 to 8 eating window can decrease mTOR, activate AMP-K, and improve autophagy.
 Intermittent fasting may allow you to get some of the main benefits of eating a high protein diet, blood sugar stability, satiety, fat burning, and lean body tissue, without the excessive growth drive of mTOR.